AndersMunch/wxdo/README.rst

 ``threading.RLock``, to safeguard shared resources, just like any other threaded code.
-UI code, on the other hand, never runs concurrently with other UI code -- there is only ever one UI thread, but you may still need to use locks, if they're touching anything that a background thread may also touch.
+UI code, on the other hand, never runs concurrently with other UI code -- there is only ever one UI thread, but you may still need to use locks, if they're touching anything that a background thread for a different task may also touch.

 It is safe to hold a ``threading.Lock`` lock while teleporting between UI and background, but do not teleport while holding a ``threading.RLock``.
 Your task